 Providers must give NH Healthy Families notice of voluntary termination following the terms of their participating agreement with our health plan.
-In order for a termination to be considered valid, providers are required to send termination notices via certified mail (return receipt requested) or overnight courier.
-In addition, providers must supply copies of medical records to the member's new provider upon request and facilitate the member's transfer of care at no charge to NH Healthy Families or the member.
+Providers must supply copies of medical records to the member's new provider upon request and facilitate the member's transfer of care at no charge to NH Healthy Families or the member.